emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 - epigenetics/methylation details and history of the field
 - interaction between genetics for evolutionary outcomes

-semi-open book; HP chooses the resources available
+semi-open book; HP chooses the resources available.
+In the past her exam has been 8 hours.
 will email in the morning with questions and need to return them by certain time.

 ## Dr. Scott McWilliam's Exam